Muddz/StyleableToast/README.md

 ### Android StyleableToast

-An Android library that takes the standard Android Toast and takes it to the next level with a variety of styling options that gives your app a extra unique feeling.
+An Android library that takes the standard Android Toast and takes it to the next level with a variety of styling options that gives your app and user experience that little extra unique feeling!

 Currently used in: